dojo/docs/quickstart/layoutWidgetHierarchies.rst

 isLayoutContainer
 =================
-Widgets that define an isLayoutContainer attribute extend the isContainer contract (see :ref:`Widget Hierarchies <quickstart/widgetHierarchies>`), and in addition promise to:
+Widgets that define an isLayoutContainer attribute extend the :ref:`dijit/_Container <dijit/_Container>` contract (see :ref:`Widget Hierarchies <quickstart/widgetHierarchies>`), and in addition promise to:

     * call resize() on (top level) child widgets when those widgets become visible

 isLayoutContainer widgets often will pass in a size on the child.resize() call, but they might just call resize() w/out any parameters.

-isLayoutContainer widgets also define the flag:

-    * isContainer: true

-so that child can call getParent().

 isLayoutContainer children
 ---------------------------